JackFurby/STAR/README.md

 ## Environment

 STAR has a complete environment to represent Scrabble (WIP).
-It has various abilities with the current offerings being;
+It has various abilities with the current offerings being:

 ```